xmake-io/xmake-docs/guide/faq.md

 Once the changes have been debugged, we then generate a patch file based on the changes via `git diff > fix.patch` and configure the patch package to be applied via `add_patches` to fix the package installation.

-## What should I do if the download package prompts for a certificate verification failure?
+## What should I do if the download package failed to get the local issuer certificate?

 ```bash
 curl: (60) SSL certificate problem: unable to get local issuer certificate